learn-co-students/SENG-LIVE-071921/phase-3/05_intro_to_activerecord/demo/README.md

 ### Logistics

-- The code for our cli will be written in the file `lib/dog_walker_cli.rb`.
 - We'll have a `lib/dog.rb` file where our `Dog` class is defined.
 - We'll have two new files `lib/walk.rb` and `lib/feeding.rb` where those respective classes will be defined.
+- The code for our cli is written in the file `lib/dog_walker_cli.rb`.
 - We need to use `rake` to add migration files to create our database tables
 - Again, we'll start our cli application by running the following command in our terminal: